 When franchises of the same company are located closer together, it is also easier (and more successful) for guests to recommend them to their friends and family, and have an influence on their choices in membership, too.

-Buying into a gym franchise and having it be a huge or immediate success is not usually something that can be done overnight; you must be prepared to offer great customer experience, promising amenities, etc. to bring people in, and then keep them coming through the door.
+Buying into a gym franchise and having it be a huge or immediate success is not usually something that can be done overnight; you must be prepared to offer a great customer experience, promising amenities, etc. to bring people in, and then keep them coming through the door.

 Before opening any business, you must determine a couple of things: